 Legalisation is a framework of laws that aim to impose statewide regulation and control the sex work of sex workers.

 In some Australian states, there is legalisation to assist sex workers under licensing laws.
-In Victoria, the Australian Capital Territory and Queensland sex work is only legal if it takes place within licensed venues and registration frameworks under licensing schemes.
+In Victoria, the Australian Capital Territory and Queensland sex work is only legal if it takes place within licensed venues and registration frameworks under licensing schemes, rather than sole sex workers.
+It is vital that sex workers and their clients understand the different legislation, both on a federal level, and on an inter-state level, as the law changes quite dramatically depending on where in Australia you are.

 What Defines Sex Work And Prostitution?

 Prostitution specifically involves the practice of engaging in sexual activity with another individual for payment.
-It often carries a strong negative connotation.
+It often carries a strong negative connotation, and as such has largely been replaced by the term “sex work”, which carries less stigma.

-Sex work is broadly used to describe sexual services involving consenting adults who have not been corrected or trafficked.
+Sex work is broadly used to describe sexual services involving consenting adults who have not been illegally obtained, coerced, groomed or trafficked.

 Sex work includes: